kubernetes/enhancements/keps/sig-node/3542-cri-image-pulling-with-progress-notification/README.md

 ## Motivation

-In High Performance Computing and other specialized enviroments container images often get extremely big.
+In High Performance Computing and other specialized environments container images often get extremely big.
 Pulling such images even over high speed links can take a lot of time, tens of minutes or more.
 This often results in a bad user experience when deploying a workload triggers pulling such